 Requirements for Admission to Graduate Studies for the Degree of Master of Science for Accelerated Students

-Students must apply for the Accelerated Master’s Entry Program (AMP) during spring semester of their junior year.
-Students interested in the AMP can request information in writing from the physics department.
-Recommendation for admission will be based upon the student's prior academic record with particular attention paid to performance in upper-division 200-level physics courses.
+Students must apply for the Accelerated Master’s Entry Program (AMP) during Spring semester of their Junior year.
+Students interested in the AMP can request information in writing from the Physics Department.
+Recommendation for admission will be based upon the student's prior academic record with particular attention paid to performance in upper-division 3000- or 4000-level physics courses.
 Following formal Graduate College admission to the Accelerated Master's Program, up to 9 credits of approved graduate course work may be taken that may be counted toward both the undergraduate and graduate degree requirements.
 The graduate credits taken prior to completion of the bachelor's must be in graded coursework only; independent study, research credits, internships and practica will not count towards the master's degree.
 In addition, the courses taken must be approved by the student's graduate advisor.

 Minimum Degree Requirements for the Degree of Master of Science

 A total of 30 credits including 15 credits of graded course work, at least 6 of which must be at the 6000-level, and:

 |A minimum of 6 credits of thesis research||6|

 |At least 9 credits of physics courses at the 5000-level or above||9|

 At the start of their second semester at UVM, students are expected to sit for the written part of the Comprehensive Exam which covers Classical mechanics, Quantum Mechanics, Electricity and Magnetism, as well as Thermal Physics and Mathematical Physics.